VictorNov/n8n-ci-cd/README.md

 3. Check for environment-specific configurations
 4. Review n8n Cloud API limitations

-#### Backup Not Found

-**Symptoms**: Error message "Backup not found" during restore

-**Solutions**:
-1. Check the available backups in your GitHub repository
-2. Navigate to the `backups/` directory in your repository
-3. Verify the backup name format is correct
-4. Ensure the backup was created successfully

 ### Testing Connection

 To verify your connection to n8n: